 Driving Habits That Damage Your Clutch System

-A clutch can last for anywhere between 70,000 kilometres and 100,000 kilometres if taken well care of.
-But, it will get damaged and worn-out before time if you do not avoid the following driving habits:
+A clutch can last anywhere between 70,000 kilometers and 100,000 kilometers if taken well care of.
+But, it will get damaged and worn out before time if you do not avoid the following driving habits:

 Riding The Clutch

 Resting your left foot on the clutch pedal while driving is a habit that will cause your clutch to wear out quickly.
 Even a slight pressure causes unnecessary heat and friction and leads to the wearing out of the clutch plates.
 Thus, make sure to press the clutch only while shifting gears.

 In-gear While Idling